carissabb/pink-craft-mc-mod/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
 Built using the Forge modding framework.
-Thanks to Minecraft Forge developers and the modding community!